davidbaunach/meme-bible-translation/README.md

-# meme-bible-translation
+# A meme translation of the Bible
-A meme translation of the Bible
+The Bible, but memes, and really cringe ones at that.